 after 6 weeks, if the flight is more than 4 hours.

 Check with Dr Boyle about any specific recommendations for your air travel.

 Sport and exercise There are no precise times for resuming sport and exercise.
 Here are some general guidelines:

-Hydrotherapy is an excellent activity after knee surgery.
+Hydrotherapy is an excellent activity after hip surgery.
 You can start hydrotherapy about 7 days after surgery, with a waterproof dressing.